 The COVID-19 vaccination program is a national initiative under the Centers for Disease Control, administered in the state by the Hawaii Department of Health (DOH).
 The County of Maui is working closely with DOH in implementing a robust, comprehensive vaccination plan to ensure the COVID-19 vaccine is available to residents in an efficient, orderly manner.

-Find the weekly progress in the vaccine distribution and administration statewide and in each county, click below.
+Find the weekly progress in the vaccine distribution and administration statewide and in each county, click here.
 This data outlined reflects only what has been inputted into VAMS, and vaccine administered by our federal pharmacy program partners.
 The VA and military are not included in these counts.

 For other frequently asked questions about COVID-19 Vaccination from the CDC.

 The County of Maui is providing FREE COVID-19 TESTING for residents at Minit Medical Clinics in Kahului, Kihei and Lahaina.
 You do not need insurance or have to meet any criteria to be tested.
 This free community test is not valid for travel.
 Must pre-register for appointment, visit website or call 808-667-6161, ext 7.
+ALSO SEE BELOW FOR DRIVE-THROUGH TESTING SITES.

 The Centers for Disease Control and Prevention (CDC) has guidance for who should be tested, but decisions about testing are made by state and local health departments and healthcare providers.